Bite Mark Analysis

-Although the Chi Omega murder trial had bite-mark evidence as its centerpiece, it's usually used in conjunction with other types of physical evidence.
 Bite-mark analysis is extremely complex, with many factors involved in a forensic dentist's ability to determine the identity of the perpetrator.
 It's also typically used in conjunction with other types of physical evidence.

-If an investigator sees something on a victim that even resembles a bite, the forensic dentist must be called in immediately, because bite marks change significantly over time.
+When an investigator sees something on a victim that even resembles a bite, a forensic dentist is called in immediately, because bite marks change significantly over time.
 For example, if the victim is deceased, the skin may slip as the body decays, causing the bite to move.

-The first step in analyzing the bite is to identify it as human.
-Animal teeth are very different from humans' teeth, so they leave very different bite-mark patterns.
+The dentist first analyzes the bite to identify it as human.
+Animal teeth are very different from human teeth, so they leave very different bite-mark patterns.
 Next, the bite is swabbed for DNA, which may have been left in the saliva of the biter.
-The dentist must also determine whether the bite was self-inflicted.
+The dentist also must determine whether the bite was self-inflicted.

 Forensic dentists then take measurements of each individual bite mark and record it.
 They also require many photographs because of the changing nature of the bites.
 Bruising can appear four hours after a bite and disappear after 36 hours.
-If the victim is deceased, the dentist may have to wait until the lividity stage, or pooling of the blood, clears and details are visible.
+If the victim is deceased, the dentist may have to wait until the lividity stage clears (the pooling of the blood), when details are visible.
 The bite photography must be conducted precisely, using rulers and other scales to accurately depict the orientation, depth and size of the bite.
 The photos are then magnified, enhanced and corrected for distortions.

 Finally, bite marks on deceased victims are cut out from the skin in the morgue and preserved in a compound called formalin, which contains formaldehyde.
 Forensic dentists then make a silicone cast of the bite mark.